brian14708/wh-briefings/presidential-actions/2021-05/2021-05-26-a-proclamation-on-honoring-the-victims-of-the-tragedy-in-san-jose-california.md

 modified_time: 2021-05-26 17:18:27-04:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/05/26/a-proclamation-on-honoring-the-victims-of-the-tragedy-in-san-jose-california/
 published_time: 2021-05-26 17:18:26-04:00
-title: A Proclamation on Honoring the Victims of the Tragedy in San Jose, California
+title: "A Proclamation on Honoring the Victims of the Tragedy in San Jose,\_California"
 ---

 As a mark of respect for the victims of the senseless acts of violence